monmima/main-aide-memoire/vuejs/README.md

     sudo npm -g i @vue/cli

-## Creating a VueJS project with the CLI
+## Creating a VueJS project

+The easiest way to add Vuex in a project is to install it from the get-go:

+1. Open a Terminal window.
+1. Type this:

+        vue create [my-name]

-Run this command to create the project folder:
+1. You can also type this if you're already in the project folder:

-    vue create project-name

-Or run this command to create the project in the current directory:

         vue create .

-Select **Default (Vue 3)** and press Enter.
+1. Select **Manually select features**.
+1. Use the spacebar to enable features such as Vuex and Vue-router.
+I recommand:

+    - Babel
+    - Router
+    - Vuex
+    - CSS Pre-processors
+    - **Uncheck** Linter / Formatter

+1. Select 3.x for the version you use.
+1. Answer **Y** to **Use history mode for router?**.
+1. **At the end of the process, you'll be asked to save your options as a preset.
+If you didn't get to choose any of the options above, maybe that's because you have set a preset already.**

+## Running a project

-Run this command to run the project:
+Run this command to run a project:

     npm run serve